xiuql/BDSIM4CEPC/manual/source/model_description.rst

 * The `aperture parameters`_ may also be specified.

-.. note:: be careful with the sign of the gradient with respect to the sign of
+.. note:: Be careful with the sign of the gradient with respect to the sign of
 	  the primary particle

 rcol